JTinkers/HttpDo/README.md

 **HttpDo** is a robust yet easy to use nuget package.

-It provides you with tools neccessary to create a web interface directly connected to your app.
+It provides you with tools neccessary to create web interfaces directly connected to your apps.

-Despite being lightweight, it also comes with sessions, templating engine, error handling, routing, easy authorization and more!
+Despite being lightweight - it comes with sessions, templating engine, error handling, routing, easy authorization and more!